Technology layers

 • Mobile-first behavior and clear hierarchy

-Workflow logic & data handling
+Operational process logic and data handling

 • Controlled forms and structured data models